KWSTEPHY/Creative-Canvas/README.md

 This website has been developed using:

-Clone the repository
+-Clone the repository
-Open the project folder
+-Open the project folder
-Run on index.html
+-Run on index.html

 ## Deployment